Bill-Haku/homepage/content/post/Mail_server_on_Synology/index.md

 > Don't worry too much about it.
 Fortunately, it is so simple that you can find many online tutorials on how to do it.
 What's more, you can also find many free DDNS service providers.
 [FreeDDNS](https://www.hostddns.us) and [Huashengke](https://hsk.oray.com) are recommended.
 If you use Synology NAS, you can use the built-in DDNS service provided by Synology.

 After finishing DDNS configuration, you get a domain conbined with your Public IP address.
 However, the domain name is provided by your DDNS service provider (eg. yourname.ddns.com).
 You can add a CNAME record to your authority DNS server.
-Value is your DDNS domain name.
+Value is your DDNS domain name, and name is your mail server's secondary domain name.

+Next, you need to add an MX record to your authority DNS server.
+If your domain name is `yourdomain.com`, and you want your mail addresses show like `someone@yourdomain.com`, you can add an MX record with the name of `@.yourdomain.com` and the value of `mail.yourdomain.com`.

+Now, you have finished the authority DNS server configuration.
+Let's go to the next.